BonnWarapol/Pali-Sanksrit-Keyboard-For-Linux-With-Install-Script/README.md

-# Pali sanksrit keyboard for Ubuntu
+# Pali sanksrit keyboard for Linux With Installation Script

-A ubuntu keyboard for typing pāli and sanskrit diactrics ( i.e ā ī ū ē ō ñ ṭ ḍ ṇ ḷ ḥ ś ṣ ṛ ṝ ṃ ŋ ṁ √ ) .
+A script to install linux keyboard for typing pāli and sanskrit diactrics ( i.e ā ī ū ē ō ñ ṭ ḍ ṇ ḷ ḥ ś ṣ ṛ ṝ ṃ ŋ ṁ √ ) .

+# Installation
+> cd to-script-directory
+> sudo sh install.sh

+# What does the script do?

 ## Instructions
 1. Copy the file `pi` into `/usr/share/X11/xkb/symbols` .